Lionize: 2007–2011

 In 2008, the band opened for H.R. and The Human Rights band, which culminated in the band opening for the Bad Brains in 2011 and 2012.
 The band began touring extensively throughout the United States and Canada supporting acts such as Authority Zero, Wino, Clutch, Ozomatli, Chali 2na, The Wailers and Steel Pulse.
 In January 2008, Steel Pulse musical director Sidney Mills invited the band to Harry J. Studios in Kingston, Jamaica, to make a reggae-infused album called Space Pope and the Glass Machine, which features a horn section directed by Dean Frasier and Sidney Mills.
 The album was recorded between Harry J. Studios, Boot Camp Studio (Digital Paul) and Portmore Studio 100 (Squidly Cole).
 The band was joined in Jamaica by Tim Sult on additional guitar.
 The album also features Eric Oblander on harmonica for the opening track "Space Pope" and Larry McDonald on percussion throughout.

 The album was released on the Pietasters record label, Indication Records.
 In 2009–2010, the band was handpicked by Lee "Scratch" Perry to tour the United States as Perry's own backing band and support act.
 This led to group performing at several festivals, including Reggae on the Rocks at Red Rocks Amphitheater outside Denver, Colorado.
 These two years also included the band supporting Kylesa, Red Fang and the Saviors, Galactic, Sublime with Rome and CKY.
 In 2010, the band recorded and released the album Destruction Manual, which was recorded and produced by J. Robbins at Magpie Cage Studio in Baltimore, Maryland.
 It had a heavier sound than the previous album Space Pope.
 Destruction Manual features Tim Sult on guitar, J. Robbins on percussion and backing vocals, and Donnie Williams on percussion.
 In 2011 the band returned to the Magpie Cage to record the album Superczar and the Vulture with Robbins at the Magpie.
 This album continues to find the band experimenting with heavy riffs, dub and funk.
-Guest musicians include Tim Sult, Nadav Nirenberg and Jim Conti from Streetlight Manifesto The album was released on Tomas Kalnoky's "Pentimento" label.
+Guest musicians include Tim Sult of Clutch and The Bakerton Group, and Nadav Nirenberg and Jim Conti of Streetlight Manifesto.
+The album was released on Pentimento Music Company, the record label founded by Streetlight Manifesto frontman Tomas Kalnoky.
 In the summer of 2011 the band was the only band to ever perform Bonnaroo Music Festival and the Vans Warped Tour in the same summer.